MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/azure-ad-define.md

 Ask basic security questions during the Azure AD design phase, such as how your organization manages credentials and how it controls human, application, and programmatic access.

 >[!TIP]
-> If you are considering, or have, multiple Azure Active Directory tenants please review [Azure Landing Zones and multiple Azure Active Directory tenants](multi-tenant/overview.md) and its associated content.
+> If you have multiple Azure Active Directory tenants, review [Azure landing zones and multiple Azure Active Directory tenants](multi-tenant/overview.md) and its associated content.

 **Design considerations:**